Nexlab-One/V-MCP-Server/README.md

 ### MCP Configuration

-Add this to your `.cursor/mcp.json` file:
+You can use either the Python or V-based server.
+Add one of the following configurations to your `.cursor/mcp.json` file:

+#### Python MCP Server

 ```json
 {